akhilrao/launch-price-indices/README.md

 It also allows for calculation of the number of countries launching payloads to LEO every year.

+## Relation to other replication materials

 This dataset is used in the paper "Space Exploration and Economic Growth: New Issues and Horizons".
-The final dataset can also be downloaded from the replication files for that paper:
+The final dataset can also be downloaded from the replication files for that paper: https://doi.org/10.57968/Middlebury.23992431.v1 .
+The MIR code and datasets will recreate the same dataset used in that paper.
+This is a "living" version of the project to track launch prices and will continue to be updated.

-This is a "living" version of the official repository and should not be cited.
-If you want to cite the code or data associated with this project, please reference the official repository.

 ## Repository Structure